(as.info.gz) Overview

 takes the assembler to perform its tasks, at the expense of

-reducing this value can reduce the memory requirements at the
+this value can reduce the memory requirements at the expense of

 This option reduces GAS's memory requirements, at the expense of